adrelanos/aeternity-wiki/Aeternity-Contracts.md

 # How does contracts work

-On æternity, smart contracts exist only inside off chain state channels.
-Just in case of disagreement between the parties the smart contract code gets enforced by the æternity blockchain.
-The blockchain here acts as a real world court who will only look int contracts on which the contracting parties disagree.
+On æternity, smart contracts exist only inside off-chain state channels.
+Just in case of disagreement between the parties, the smart contract code gets enforced by the æternity blockchain.
+The blockchain here acts as a real world court who will only look into contracts on which the contracting parties disagree.
 The rest of the contracts are executed off-chain, ensuring fast and private execution.

 # Contract components and participants